Thinking about postgraduate study/research in philosophy?

 We are recruiting for Masters, MPhil and PhD programmes.

-Keele has a strong and vibrant postgraduate research community of over 300 full- and part-time postgraduate students in a broad range of Humanities and Social Science disciplines.
+Keele has a strong and vibrant postgraduate research community of full and part-time postgraduate students in a broad range of Humanities and Social Science disciplines.
 Postgraduate students in philosophy have the opportunity to share their work in progress with other philosophy postgraduates at our philosophy research seminar, providing valuable feedback in a friendly and constructive environment.
 There are also frequent visiting lecturers via conferences and workshops organised by the department or as part of the Royal Institute of Philosophy lecture series.
 Supervisions are shared when a student's research interests coincide with different members of staff and every research student has both a primary and secondary supervisor.

 This is a combined taught and research degree in Philosophy, which will teach you how to successfully undertake research on philosophical topics of your interest.
 Apart from providing Master-level training in philosophy, the course also guides you practically to develop your research skills and abilities.
 The course can be taken as an excellent foundation for doctoral (PhD) work, but also as part of personal or professional development.
 Modules are team-taught by various staff on the programme, which will expose you to different views on the nature of philosophical inquiry and will give you access to expertise in all main areas of philosophy.

 Keele offers three different postgraduate research degrees, in a small, friendly and research-intensive environment where everybody knows each other, and postgraduate students can talk to staff whenever they want.
 Facilities are good, the rural environment of Keele campus is highly conducive to concentration and focus, and the research of our staff is at the cutting-edge in some of the most fascinating areas of contemporary philosophy.

 We have research strengths in all the main areas of philosophy, with particular expertise in the following areas:

 - political philosophy

 - moral philosophy